 The founders chose a triangle for the symbol of the fellowship to represent the three key legacies in which those in the program strive to find a balance of: Unity, Service, and Recovery.
 To this day, the alcoholics anonymous triangle (commonly referred to as the AA triangle) is synonymous with the tens of thousands of Americans who have gone through treatment.

 These three key legacies are found written on the cover of most AA literature, and even on the back of anniversary coins.
-Here we discuss the meaning of the three legacies that make up the AA Recovery Triangle, and how they can be incorporated into long-term sobriety.
+Here we discuss the meaning of the three legacies that make up the alcoholics anonymous symbol, and how they can be incorporated into long-term sobriety.

 Unity refers to the fellowship aspect of the program, primarily through attendance of meetings.
-Meetings are often providing newcomers their very first introduction to the program.
+Meetings are often providing newcomers with their very first introduction to the program.
 It is through meetings that a prospective newcomer can meet others in the program and begin to build a support group, of which is vital for long-term sobriety.

 It is also through meetings that a prospective newcomer can meet a sponsor who will guide them through the program.
 Unity/fellowship, however, does not simply end at meetings.
 Rather, it extends far beyond them.
 Lifelong friendships ultimately are forged that have benefits far extending past just sobriety.